 Age at Appointment: 52

-Of the fifteen Presidents of the Philippines, only eight have been able to appoint an individual to the highest judicial post in the land.
-The following is the list of Presidents who appointed Chief Justices and their appointees.
+Of the 15 Presidents of the Philippines, only eight have been able to appoint an individual to the highest judicial post in the land.
+The following is the list of presidents who appointed chief Jjstices and their appointees.

 - Manuel L. Quezon